turalnovruzov/logix-connector/README.md

 - Caches API responses in Firebase Realtime Database for 1 hour
 - Improved performance by reducing API calls

+## Cache Refresh Functionality

+The connector includes an automatic cache refresh system to ensure users always get fast responses:

+### How It Works

+1. The system periodically refreshes all cached data in Firebase to ensure it's always up-to-date
+2. This prevents users from having to wait for API calls when the cache expires
+3. The default caching interval is 1 hour, but the refresh runs every 30 minutes to ensure no cache expires

+### Managing the Cache Refresh

+- To manually refresh all caches: Run `manuallyRefreshAllCaches()`

+**Note:** Make sure your script has proper permissions and that Firebase service account credentials are correctly set up before using these functions.

 ## Configuration

 ### Firebase Setup